 Into his mind at once -- the invitations

 At which the pitch was made, the first-day

 with the flavors of romance,

 And in the afternoon aggressive

 Going after prospects like bulldozers!

-was an electrician,
+an immoral electrician,

 Part techno-geek, part bona fide magician,

 You know he'd hire the first poor slob he'd see,